However, if your school is dependent on a reliable connection for your e-learning platform to function it’s an altogether more serious issue.

 On site hosting

-To avoid the issues associated with unreliable internet access, we offer schools a robust on-site solution which allows the Moodle platform to be hosted locally, while management and monitoring can be performed remotely by our team.
+To avoid the issues associated with unreliable internet access, we offer schools a robust on-site e-learning solution which allows the Moodle platform to be hosted locally, while management and monitoring can be performed remotely by our team.

 This means that within school, large numbers of concurrent users are able to access e-learning regardless of the speed or reliability of the school’s internet connection.